thalisferrari/minecraft-ore-compass-neoforge-1.21.1/README.md

 ## Features

 - **Animated Compass Needle**: The compass needle rotates smoothly to point towards detected ores, just like the vanilla compass
+- **Color-Coded Needle**: The needle color changes to match the tracked ore (cyan for diamond, red for redstone, etc.)
 - **Three Compass Tiers**: Basic, Advanced, and Master compasses with increasing detection ranges
 - **Priority-Based Detection**: Detects the rarest ore first, not just the closest one
-- **HUD Display**: Shows the name of the currently tracked ore above the hotbar
 - **Ore Tuning**: Tune your compass to search for a specific ore type

 ## Compass Tiers